Optimizing Heat Alert Issuance with Reinforcement Learning: Related Work

-\paragraph{RL with exogenous states} Several recent papers utilize a decomposition of the state space into exogenous vs. endogenous components, but none of these methods apply directly in the heat alerts setting. \cite{efroni2022sample} provide theoretical analysis and guarantees for sample efficiency in tabular (finite state) environments with an unknown subset of exogenous variables. \cite{sinclair_hindsight_2022} introduce ``hindsight learning" for situations where a known reward function and an exact solver under a fixed exogenous trajectory are available. \cite{lee_pomdp_2023} also use hindsight, but do so in the context of identifying latent states within a partially observable MDP.
-(While the alert fatigue of the populace might be considered a latent aspect of each state, it isn't observable in hindsight either.)
+Several recent papers utilize a decomposition of the state space into exogenous vs. endogenous components, but none of these methods apply directly in our setting. \citet{efroni2022sample} provide theoretical analysis and guarantees for sample efficiency in tabular (finite state) environments with an unknown subset of exogenous variables. \citet{sinclair_hindsight_2022} introduce ``hindsight learning" for situations with a known reward function and an exact solver under a fixed exogenous trajectory. \citet{lee_pomdp_2023} also use hindsight, but do so in the context of identifying latent states within a partially observable MDP.
+Contrary to \citet{levine2024multistep} and \citet{efroni2024provable}, we do not consider exogenous states as distractors since weather patterns are crucial for decision-making.